How to Add a User to the Root Group and Grant Privileges in Linux ⋆ ALexHost SRL

 However, note that adding a user to the root group grants them all the privileges of the root user, making this a potential security risk.
 It is safer to use the sudo group as described in the previous steps.

-Step 5: Removing a User from the
+Step 5: Removing a User from the sudo or root Group

-or root privileges from a user, you can remove them from the respective group with the following command:
+If you need to revoke sudo or root privileges from a user, you can remove them from the respective group with the following command:

-Removing a User from the
+Removing a User from the sudo Group

 sudo deluser username sudo